TheOverfloater/pathos-public/docs/tools_readme.md

 offers numerous useful features like a Compile Model tab, with the ability to copy the resulting VBM and MDL files to a set of destination folders.
 See "model_viewer.txt" for more information.

+# bspconvert
+This tool can be used to convert Pathos BSP V1 files to V2.
+This tool should be used in conjuction with pbspv2update, as the format has been updated since this tool was made.

+# pbspv2update
+This tool is a further extension to bspconvert, and is usable for updating your PBSP V2 files prior the November update to the latest 2.1 specification, which includes lightmap data compression.